 The IR Ishikawa Railway Information Counter

-Once you have your ticket you should go through the manned ticket gate and show your ticket to the station staff.
+Once you have your ticket you should go through the ticket gates.
+If your ticket is not accepted by the automatic gates, show it to the station staff at the manned gate.

-The main ticket gates for the local lines
+The main ticket gates for the conventional lines

 There is also a small ticket gate which you can access from the Anto souvenir market in the Hyakubangai shopping mall

-Inside the gates passengers can use these transfer gates to move directly between the local lines and the shinkansen platforms
+Inside the gates passengers can use these transfer gates to move directly between the conventional lines and the Shinkansen platforms

 Once inside the gates you should check the departure display for your train’s platform.
-There are seven platforms on the 2nd floor which can be reached by stairways or elevators.
+There are seven conventional-line platforms on the 2nd floor which can be reached by stairways or elevators.
 Platform 4 is a stand-alone platform which is accessed via platform 5.
+Platform assignments vary by train and time, so use the departure displays rather than relying on a fixed platform list.

 Platforms 1 & 2